CookingFrench Cooking Basics: How to Get Started Making French Meals

 Basic French Cooking Skills

-There are a number of basic cooking skills you should master before beginning to make complicated dishes.
+There are several basic cooking skills you should master before beginning to make complicated dishes.
 The basic French food preparations include:

 • How to make a crêpe